devalees/inter-brocker/README.md

 # Django Inter-Broker Application

-A simple Django application for inter-broker communication.
+A simple Django application for inter-broker communication, specifically designed to work with TradingView webhooks.

 ## Setup